 - Trucks are commercial vehicles.
 This means that the tractor, the trailer, and the truck driver may all have different truck insurance policies, making the task of pinpointing who is responsible for paying damages more complex than usual.

 - Trucking companies can make settling claims needlessly difficult.
 Because trucking companies are very familiar with truck accident cases, they often know how to impede, frustrate, intimidate, or stress the injury victim into giving up their fight for rightful compensation.
 However, just because a truck accident and truck accident injury claim may be different or more difficult than a car accident injury doesn’t mean you should stop pursuing your valid insurance claim.
-Our injury law firm specializes in truck accident injury cases and can assist you along every step of the way toward justice.
+Our injury law firm specializes in truck accident injury cases and can assist you every step of the way toward justice.

 While many truck companies in the Carolinas often collect evidence at the truck crash site, immediately interview witnesses, and clam up directly after the accident, you need someone on your side who knows the insider information and is familiar with all legal aspects of your case.
 We have represented hundreds of truck accident injury victims and have the expertise, information, and tenacity to stand up to the truck companies and insurance companies who are attempting to thwart the payments that you need and deserve.

 Determining Fault in Your Truck Accident Injury Case

 In examining truck accident cases, it is important to both collect the pertinent evidence about the truck accident in question and understand the federal regulations for commercial trucks and truck drivers.
 It is also important to know the common causes of truck accidents:

 - Equipment failure.
 Trucks are required to be checked and tuned very regularly because they log so many miles on the road.
 A missed federal inspection could lead to a deadly truck accident.